tristansnowsill/icerui/README.md

 to incremental effects.
 It includes the bootstrap percentile method, Fieller method and bootstrap acceptability method.

+> :warning: **Early stages of development.** This package is in the
+> early stages of development.
+Please do not assume there will be no
+> breaking changes and check back regularly.

 ## Installation

-You can install the development version from [GitHub](https://github.com/) with:
+You can install the latest “stable” version from [GitHub](https://github.com/) with:

 ``` r